JeffyCN/mirrors/docs/Rockchip_Developer_Guide_RGA_EN.md

 </table>

+> x, y, width, height, width stride, height stride must be greater than or equal to 2.
+>
 > Alignment requirement formula: lcm(bpp，byte_stride * 8) / pixel_stride.
 >
 > When loaded with multiple versions of hardware, chip platform constraints according to the most strict alignment requirements.